UniMath/agda-unimath/src/graph-theory/directed-graphs.lagda.md

 ## Idea

-A graph consists of a type of vertices equipped with a binary, type valued relation of edges.
+A directed graph consists of a type of vertices equipped with a binary, type valued relation of edges.

 ## Definition